Applying for your first job

 - what type of school do you think you are most likely to feel at home in?

 - where do you want to live?

 - reflect on your teacher training and placements - what did you learn, what did you achieve and has this helped you decide that type of school you want to work in?

 Our advice is to start looking for a September teaching post as soon as possible from around December onwards.
 Your placement schools will always mention possible jobs and may even want to interview you quickly.
 Take a deep breath and think about whether the school is right for you.

 Teaching jobs will continue to be advertised right up until the end of July.
 Posts advertised after the 31st May resignation deadline will focus on attracting NQTs (Newly Qualified Teachers) given permanent teachers can't start for September.

 A handy tip: register your interest and sign up for job alerts saves scrolling through reams of jobs

-- Local authority job boards.
-In North Yorkshire the majority of teaching jobs will be advertised at NYCC jobs - https://www.northyorks.gov.uk/jobs-and-careers
+* Local authority job boards.
+In North Yorkshire the majority of teaching jobs will be advertised on The Council's jobs portal - https://www.northyorks.gov.uk/jobs-and-careers

 How much research do I have to do?